 “God forgive me for resenting other pastors and churches who are experiencing the results I desire.
 Help me to celebrate their success, believe the best in their motives, and give the benefit of the doubt when I disagree.”

-When the leader gets better everybody gets better.
-My brother and I wrote a book called “Toxic Soul: A Pastor’s Guide To Leading Without Losing Heart” that talks about these 10 reasons at greater length plus provides solutions to help church leaders stay encouraged and recover their passion for ministry.
-If you find yourself in a season of frustration or discouragement, or maybe you know someone who is, pick up a copy of Toxic Soul today.
+I wrote a book called “Toxic Soul: A Pastor’s Guide To Leading Without Losing Heart” to help church leaders stay encouraged and recover their passion for ministry.
+If you find yourself in a season of frustration or discouragement, or maybe you know someone who is, I believe this book will help.